Ficool

 He met her eyes.

 Tonks bit her lip, the colour blooming across her cheeks a sharp, honest contrast to the fading light in the room.
-Her hair shifted with it—rose creeping through silver, soft and pulsing like warmth returning to cold fingers.
+Her hair shifted with it, creeping through silver, soft and pulsing like warmth returning to cold fingers.
 For a moment, she looked younger.
 Or perhaps just more herself.

-"You think I'm the one giving you hope?"
-She said, almost under her breath, disbelief threading through the words.
+"You think I'm the one giving you hope?" she said, almost under her breath, disbelief threading through the words.
 "I thought it was the other way round."

 Remus looked at her then.